novuhq/novu-ts/docs/models/components/channeltypeenum.md

 # ChannelTypeEnum

-The channel through which the notification is sent.
+Channel type through which the message is sent

 ## Example Usage